wwooo/tensorflow_complex_yolo/README.md

 ### Overview

-The warehouse is an unofficial implementation of complex-yolo, and the model structure is slightly inconsistent with what the paper describes.
+The project is an unofficial implementation of complex-yolo, and the model structure is slightly inconsistent with what the paper describes.
 [Complex-YOLO: Real-time 3D Object Detection on Point Clouds](https://arxiv.org/abs/1803.06199).Point cloud data preprocessing reference[AI-liu/Complex-YOLO](https://github.com/AI-liu/Complex-YOLO), Model structure reference[WojciechMormul/yolo2](https://github.com/WojciechMormul/yolo2).On this basis, a complete complex-yolo algorithm is implemented.

 Complex-yolo takes point cloud data as input and encodes point cloud into RGB-map of bird 's-eye view to predict the position and yaw angle of objiects in 3d space.
-In order to improve the efficiency of the training model, the point cloud data set is firstly made into RGB dataset.
+In order to improve the efficiency of  training model, the point cloud data set is firstly made into RGB dataset.
 The experiment is based on the kitti dataset.
-The kitti dataset has a total of 7481 tagged data.
+The kitti dataset has a total of 7481 labeled data.
 The dataset is divided into two parts, the first 1000 samples are used as test sets,  and the remaining samples are used as training sets.

 ### Examples